Writing: Colin Le Sueur

 |Skeleton key||rare, small|

-All PCs have the following reactions:
+All Adventurers have the following reactions:

 The Warden telegraphs the actions taken by NPCs or monsters.

+Damage advantage.
 Attacks from a position of strength (against a helpless foe or through a daring manoeuvre).
 Roll for damage twice and take the higher result.

+Damage disadvantage.
 Attacks from a position of weakness (through cover or with bound hands).
 Roll for damage twice and take the lower result.

 Certain skills or items can also grant damage advantage or disadvantage.

+Multiple attackers.
 If multiple attackers target the same foe, roll all damage dice and keep the single highest result (damage advantage).

+Dual and 2-handed weapons.
 If attacking with two weapons at the same time or one weapon held in both hands, gain damage advantage.

 Some weapons or enemies have special abilities that are triggered when rolling max damage, such as rolling 10 on a d10.